 Apartment Telephone Service: Every apartment is supplied with a telephone that has an Institute telephone number.
 You can make internal campus calls, emergency calls (9-911) and credit and calling card calls from this phone.
 This phone number will be published in the Institute directory, as well as on various web pages.
 If you are a member or visitor to the Institute, you may choose a service level for this telephone as your primary phone line.
 A telephone's ability to dial other numbers is set by its service level; however, you will be able to receive all telephone calls no matter which level you choose.
 Voice mail is only available with full service.

 Your apartment telephone was programmed for the level of service you requested by completion of your Telephone Authorization form prior to your arrival.
 Applicable charges will be billed to your Institute account.
-Requests for changes of service may be made via e-mail to telephone (email@example.com).
+Requests for changes of service may be made via e-mail to the housing office (email@example.com).

 The following three services are available for apartment telephones: